 These tables even had table cloths on them.
 Someone must have stopped mid-setup.

 A final look back at Fort Bend County’s sole Casa Ole made me some what nostalgic.
 I remember Case Ole as being quite the celebratory place.
 The food was delicious, and reviews show this held true up until the end.
 If anything this restaurant has been effected by a demographic shift in the neighborhood.
-The Stafford area, which has shifted from established Upper Middle and Middle Class African American families, to newer immigrant families.
-Many of which are from African and Indian backgrounds, and are either lower-middle class or lower class.
+The Stafford area, which has shifted from upper middle class highway fodder to largely industrial uses, and lower class commercial tenants make this a difficult area to operate in..
 Only time will tell what will pop up in here, but Casa Ole will be missed.

 Its final day of operation was July, 21 2018.